Foreclosure is a powerful buzz-word.

 3. Same goes for the lobbies.
 Our lobbies are a huge selling point for safety and security.
 Honestly, in my humble opinion, spending a couple of bucks to make them more attractive and updated would be a good investment for us.
 I think it should be something to consider in the near future.
 The saying is "You have only one chance to make a first impression".

 Our condo building is the only low rise to have lobbies at all, and it was one of the major reasons I decided to purchase.
 Visitors must be buzzed in and I can monitor who is at the front door from my TV screen.
+4. The fact that we have covered, underground parking is a major plus.
+Safety, security and also less wear and tear on our vehicles.

+Also a unique feature of our buildings.
 5. Our buildings have elevators which make units viable on all levels to people with physical disabilities who might only be able to purchase on the first floor in other buildings without elevators.

+When you are looking at a condo that you may use as an investment, be thinking about amenities that would make it attractive for the most amount of people.
 6. Our rental policies, including renting monthly is very attractive.
 First off, our buildings will stay in better shape than those buildings that rent weekly.
 Fairwind Shores, because of our rental policies, makes our condominium more attractive to owners (like me) who want to have their condo as primary residence.
 I wouldn't even have considered a weekly rental building....yet I like to know that there is the opportunity to rent out if I wanted to here.

 7 Our property appears to be cleaner and better maintained than at anytime since I purchased here 5 years ago.
 Bravo to whomever is responsible- I guess this would be the board as well as the crew keeping our place fresh.
 The lawn looks great.
 The additional outdoor shower coming off the beach on our property is brilliant.
 I would never have thought of it but I would definitely point it out to prospects if I had units listed and/or buyers interested.